jagadamma/Docker-Kafka-Setup-with-JDBC-Connector/README.md

 ## JDBC Connector

 ## Create a new JDBC Connector for timescaledb
-- Change the DB configs, Topic name, and connector name accordingly
+- Change the DB configs like address, table and the password, Topic name, and connector name accordingly
 - Run the following command to execute the connector script from the kafka directory (/home/ubuntu/kafka)
 ```
  ./jdbc-scripts/jdbc-timescaledb.sh